The miracle postpartum dish - Congee, Juk, Rice Porridge.

 Rinse rice until water runs mostly clear.

-In a large pot, combine rice, water/broth, salt, and ginger if using.
+In a large pot, (or crock pot) combine rice, water/broth, salt, ginger, and seaweed, if using.

 Bring to a boil, then reduce heat to low.

-Simmer for 1–2 hours, stirring occasionally, until rice breaks down and the porridge is thick and creamy.
+Simmer for about 2 hours in a stove-top pot or about 4 hours in crockpot, stirring occasionally, until rice breaks down and the porridge is thick and creamy.
 Add more water if needed.

-Remove ginger slices.
+Remove ginger slices and seaweed.
 Serve warm with toppings of your choice.

 🥣 Healing Chicken, Red Date & Ginger Congee